rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

 ```

 If your application does not require stream-based processing,
-and you just want to lookup an array of quads,
+and you just want to retrieve an array of quads,
 then the `getQuads` method may be used instead:
 ```javascript
 const quadsArray = store.getQuads(